"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School. That's what equity means to me."

 In January 2021, the Jacobs School received bronze-level recognition through the ASEE Diversity Recognition Program, which is a nation-wide effort to increase diversity in engineering and computer science in higher education by ensuring that schools have best-practices and data-driven accountability in place.

-The Jacobs School is building on UC San Diego campus-wide initiatives aimed at dismantling systemic racism.
-Anti-racism resources from the UC San Diego Office for Equity, Diversity, and Inclusion are here.
+The Jacobs School is building on UC San Diego campus-wide initiatives aimed at advancing equity, diversity, and inclusion.

 Statistics